juviler/snippy/README.md

-Snippy: a featured snippet code generator
+Snippy: a code generator for the HubSpot Blog

 https://juviler.github.io/snippy/

 To use:

-1. Choose "paragraph" or "ordered list"
+1. Choose your code type.

-2. Write your snippet header in the "header" box.
+2. If creating a featured snippet, write your snippet header in the first box.

-3. Enter your snippet in the "content" box.
-For an ordered list, put each list item on a new line.
+3. Enter your snippet/code in the second box.
+For an ordered list snippet, put each list item on a new line.

-4. Click "generate code".
+4. Click "generate".

 5. Click "copy to clipboard".

-6. Paste the code in the CMS Hub source code of your post.
+6. For featured snippet code, paste the code in the CMS Hub source code of your post.
+For a code block, paste the code directly into the body of your post.